guwoody/cap-employees-projects/README.md

 ### **EmployeesValueHelp Filtering**
 Implements intelligent filtering for employee value lists to prevent double-assignment:
 1. Extracts the project ID from the value list query
-2. Retrieves all employees already assigned to the project (as lead or support team member)
+2. Retrieves all employees already assigned to the project draft (as lead or support team member)
 3. Filters out already-assigned employees from the value list results
 4. Returns only available employees for team assignment

 This ensures users can only select unassigned employees when building the support team.
+The filtering operates on draft data only, supporting the draft paradigm for project modifications.

 ## Key Features